learn-co-curriculum/phase-1-practice-interacting-with-the-dom/README.md

-# Challenge: Interacting with the DOM using Events
+# Additional Practice: Interacting with the DOM using Events

 If you open up index.html in the browser, you'll find a small application.
 It has a few features: